One Guy's Secret Stash Ruined Everything — Modern Paraphrase | nocap.bible

 Lord, what am I supposed to say now?
 Israel turned their backs and ran from their enemies!
 The Canaanites and everyone in this land are going to hear about this, surround us, and wipe our name off the earth.
 And then what happens to YOUR great name?"

 Real talk — Joshua was in pain.
-He went from leading the most fire military campaign in history to watching his men run in defeat.
-His prayer isn't pretty, but it's honest.
+He went from leading an incredibly military campaign in history to watching his men run in defeat.
+His isn't pretty, but it's honest.
 He's basically saying: "God, this doesn't make sense.
 You brought us here.
 What happened?" 💔

 God's Response: Get Up ⚡